11 Things Your Dentist Needs You to Start Doing Differently

 You need to brush more than your teeth

 No judgement if you still hum the “Happy Birthday” tune twice a day when you brush.
 But big judgement (in a kind way, of course) from your dentist if you’re only brushing those babies and forgetting about the rest of your mouth.
 Most of the time, merely scrubbing your molars won’t prevent cavities or infections.
 You have to brush your tongue, too.
 “All the little bumps on the top of your tongue are like a shag carpeting collecting bacteria and debris,” explains dentist Idelle S. Brand, DDS.
 “If you only brush your teeth and not your tongue, all the germs on your tongue will go right back onto your teeth and gums as soon as you finish brushing your teeth.”
 And though some recent stories argued that flossing was a waste of time, New York City cosmetic dentist, Timothy Chase, DDS begs to differ.
 “Cleaning between their teeth is mandatory, despite what the recent ‘fake news’ stories put out there.
 Using floss or interdental cleaners is just as important to your dental health as brushing your teeth,” he notes.
-Here’s how you could be brushing your teeth all wrong.

 Remember oral health isn’t just about teeth